Developer-Mike/obsidian-advanced-canvas/README.md

 ### Usage
 - Use the [updated control menu](#canvas-control-menu) to toggle the new features (Only shown if the canvas is in readonly mode)

+## Encapsulate Selection
+- Create a new canvas from the selected nodes
+- Create a link to the new canvas in the current canvas

+### Usage
+- Select the nodes you want to encapsulate
+- Use the context menu (right click) to encapsulate the selection
+- OR use the command palette (`Advanced Canvas: Encapsulate selection`)

 ## Canvas Events
 All custom events are prefixed with `advanced-canvas:` and can be listened to using `app.workspace.on` (Just like the default events).